1995 Major League Baseball postseason: Seattle Mariners vs. Cleveland Indians

 This was the first postseason meeting between the Mariners and Indians.
 The Indians defeated the Mariners in six games to return to the World Series for the first time since 1954.

 The Mariners took Game 1 thanks to an RBI double from Luis Sojo.
-Orel Hershiser pitched eight solid innings as the Indians evened the series in Game 2.
-In Cleveland for Game 3, the Mariners won thanks to a three-run home run from Jay Buhner in the top of the tenth.
+Orel Hershiser pitched eight solid innings as the Indians evened the series in Game 2 heading to Cleveland.
+In the first ALCS game ever played in Cleveland, the Mariners won thanks to a three-run home run from Jay Buhner in the top of the tenth.
+Things then went south for the Mariners after the Game 3 win.
 Ken Hill pitched seven innings of shutout baseball as the Indians blew out the Mariners in Game 4 to even the series.
 Hershiser improved his postseason record to 7–0 in Game 5 as the Indians took a 3–2 series lead headed back to Seattle.
 Game 6 was a pitchers duel between Cleveland’s Dennis Martínez and Seattle’s Randy Johnson, which would be won by the former as the Indians won 4–0 to secure their first league pennant in 41 years.

-This was the first of what is currently four consecutive losses in the ALCS for the Mariners - they returned to the ALCS in 2000 and 2001, losing both to the New York Yankees.
-They then made the ALCS in 2025, which they lost to the Toronto Blue Jays in seven games after leading the series two games to none and being eight outs away from the pennant in Game 7.
+This was the first of four consecutive losses in the ALCS for the Mariners.
+The Mariners returned to the ALCS in 2000 and 2001, but lost to the New York Yankees in six and five games respectively.
+They then made the ALCS a quarter century later in 2025, which they lost to the Toronto Blue Jays in seven games after being eight outs away from the pennant in Game 7, which is to date the closest the Mariners have come to winning a pennant.

-The Indians would win the pennant again in 1997 over the Baltimore Orioles in six games before falling in the World Series again.
+The Indians would win the pennant again two years later over the Baltimore Orioles in six games before falling in the World Series again.

 The Indians and Mariners would meet again in the ALDS in 2001, which was won by the Mariners.